CraigJSmith/LED-Controller/README.md

 <img src = "http://i.imgur.com/IEnkQ3S.png">

 Select your desired color by clicking on the button coresponding to the color.
 You can use the slider to adjust the PWM setting (brightness).
-By default, it is at 128.
-The color will remain even after you close the program.
-The color will reset if the Arduino looses power or if you relaunch the program.
+By default it is at 128.
+The LEDs will remain on its last setting even after you close the program.
+The settigns will reset if the Arduino looses power or if you relaunch the program.

 <b>Credits</b>